jcamenisch/ENV_BANG/README.md

 ### Adding a description

-When a new team members installs or deploys your project, they may run into a missing environment variable error.
-It can save them a great deal of time to include documentation on the missing environment variable directly in the error that is raised.
+When a new team member installs or deploys your project, they may run into a missing environment variable error.
+It can save them a great deal of time to include documentation along with the error that is raised.
 To accomplish this, provide a description (of any length) to the `use` method:

 ```ruby
 ENV!.config do